 - Unroll the sheet of puff pastry and cut a strip approximately three-quarters of an inch wide, down the long edge.
 You will need to get 12 strips so it might be easier to make 12 evenly-spaced marks across the top of the pastry before cutting it.

 - Starting at the point of each cone, wrap the pastry around the cone, overlapping each layer slightly.
-Once the mold is covered, press the end of the pastry to the underlying layer to prevent it from unrolling as it bakes.
-If you look at image 4 above you will see that I didn’t do this for one or two of my cones and the ends unravelled a bit.
-It’s not a problem if this happens – just trim away any excess pastry with a sharp knife before filling them with cream.
+Once the mould is covered, press the end of the pastry to the underlying layer to prevent it from unrolling as it bakes.
+If you look at image 4 above you will see that I didn't do this for one or two of my cones and the ends unravelled a bit.
+It's not a problem if this happens - trim away any excess pastry with a sharp knife before filling it with cream.

 - Brush each pastry cone with beaten egg and sprinkle lightly with demerara sugar.
 You will find this makes less mess if you hold the cones over the sink to sprinkle on the sugar.